phueb/AOCHILDESNouns/README.md

 ### What does the largest singular mean?

+Assume we are talking about a lexical co-occurrence matrix, where each context type is associated with a unique column in the matrix, and target words are associated with unique rows.

-The first singular dimension of a lexical co-occurrence matrix can be thought of as representing a distribution of lexical frequencies, which best fits the observed frequencies of context types (each context type is associated with a unique column in the matrix) of __all__ target types (each associated with a unique row).
+The first singular dimension of a lexical co-occurrence matrix can be thought of as a vector whose elements are lexical frequencies, which best fits the observed frequencies of context types across __all__ target types.
 Its associated singular value indicates how well this single distribution describes the full co-occurrence matrix.
 This value will be larger when targets have similar context type distributions, and will be smaller if targets have dissimilar context type distributions.
-Thus, a larger the fist singular value, relative to the other singular values, means that the rows in the co-occurrence matrix, when projected on the first singular dimension, will be better approximations of the original co-occurrence matrix.
+Thus, a larger the fist singular value, relative to the other singular values, means that the co-occurrence matrix, projected on the first singular dimension, will be a better approximation of the original co-occurrence matrix.

 ## Compatibility